M.O.D.O.K., the Mental Organism Designed Only For Killing, a frequent foe of the Avengers and head of A.I.M., Advanced Idea Mechanics.

 Grendel, in the later arcs involving Eppy Thatcher and Orion Assante, features the corrupt Confederacy Of Police.
 All of their equipment says "COP" on it, in case you didn't get it the first time around.

-With S.H.I.E.L.D., S.W.O.R.D., and A.R.M.O.R. temporarily out of the picture in Marvel comics, Mighty Avengers has introduced a new secret acronym organization: The Global Reactionary Agency for Mysterious Paranormal Activity.
+With S.H.I.E.L.D., S.W.O.R.D., and A.R.M.O.R. temporarily out of the picture in Marvel comics after Secret Invasion, Mighty Avengers introduced a new secret acronym organization: The Global Reactionary Agency for Mysterious Paranormal Activity.
 Enter Hank Pym: Agent of G.R.A.M.P.A.

 The Order faced the mysterious MIB The M.A.N. from S.H.A.D.O.W.
 He's eventually revealed to be working for the Super Human Development and Operation organization, SHDO; apparently writing it as "SHADOW" is just an aesthetics thing.
 The "M.A.N." part doesn't mean or stand for anything, it's just to make him seem even more mysterious.

-Notorious spanish comic book Mortadelo y Filemón has TIA, which when pronounced in Spanish sounds similar to tía (aunt), making it both an allegory to the CIA and a Shout Out to The Man From UNCLE.
-Its meaning is Técnicos Investigación Aeroterráquea (Aero-ground investigation technicians).
+The two agents work for T.I.A. which when pronounced in Spanish sounds similar to tía (aunt), making it both an allegory to the CIA and a Shout-Out to The Man From UNCLE.
+Its meaning is Técnicos Investigación Aeroterráquea (Aero-ground investigation technicians); one of the older nemesis organizations was the A.B.U.E.L.A. ("grandmother")note Agentes Bélicos Ultramarinos Especialistas en Líos Aberrantes ("Overseas War Agents Specialized in Aberrant Trouble"), and "La Vuelta" featured one-off villains T.I.O.note Trojans Invictus Orbi, which prompted some lampshading from Mortadelo:

 Classic Strontium Dog had an organisation called the Committee for Ultimate Retribution.